 II ROLE AND MAIN Purposes of security interests

-i Foreclosure and use of the proceeds to repay the loan
+i Foreclosure and use of the proceeds to repay the financing

 Security interests are commonly regarded as a safeguard for the lenders to be repaid.
 That is, if the borrower is unable to serve the debt or is otherwise in default, the lenders may, by foreclosing on the security interests, sell the assets subject to security and use the proceeds to repay the financing.

-However, while this is indeed a purpose of the security interests (and certainly an important one, at least hypothetically), it must be noted that, leaving aside jurisdiction-specific restrictions and limitations to foreclosure of security interests that apply generally or to the resulting sale and transfer of the pledged assets or rights,2 foreclosure of security interests in project financings is rarely an expected or desired outcome for lenders, as the proceeds of the foreclosure are unlikely to suffice to repay the loan in a distressed situation, especially during the construction phase or early stages of an operation.
+However, while this is indeed one of the purposes of the security interests (and certainly an important one, at least hypothetically), leaving aside jurisdiction-specific restrictions and limitations to foreclosure of security interests that apply generally or to the resulting sale and transfer of the charged assets or rights,2 foreclosure of security interests in project financings is rarely an expected or desired outcome for lenders, as the proceeds of the foreclosure are unlikely to suffice to repay the financing in a distressed situation, especially during the construction phase or early stages of operation.
 In this regard, the market for a project in the context of foreclosure proceedings (which in many cases will be the result of structural problems different to mismanagement, such as regulatory changes or problems with key project participants such as the constructor) will usually be quite shallow.
-It will, therefore, normally be difficult to have a fairly ascertainable value and to maximise the price in a foreclosure sale.
+Therefore, it will usually be difficult to have a fair, ascertainable value and to maximise the price in a foreclosure sale.

-Furthermore, normally only a foreclosure that allows a third party to acquire, directly or indirectly, control over all the assets and project contracts required to complete the construction or operate the project (or both) will make economic sense for potential third-party bidders but standalone project assets or rights will rarely have much value.
+Furthermore, normally only a foreclosure that allows a third party to acquire, directly or indirectly, control over all the project's assets, rights, sources of revenues and project contracts required to complete the construction or operate the project (or all of them) will make economic sense for potential third-party bidders, while standalone project assets or rights will rarely have much value on their own.

 ii Protection against other creditors